Craig's BigBands and BigNames home

 Once Peter married Patricia Kennedy, Sinatra decided that his long-standing feud with Lawford (for once dating Ava Gardener) should end and so the Rat-Pack era began.
 With Lawford having JFK's ear, Sinatra began his Democratic campaign for Kennedy.

 With over 50 movies to his credit, Peter Lawford remains an integral player in American Cinema.
-3 books about his life exist:: The Peter Lawford Story (by 3rd wife, Patricia Seton Lawford) "Bitch", a memoir of Lady Lawford's demise and "Peter Lawford: The Man Who Kept the Secrets".
+Three books about his life exist:: The Peter Lawford Story (by 3rd wife, Patricia Seton Lawford) "Bitch", a memoir of Lady Lawford's demise and "Peter Lawford: The Man Who Kept the Secrets".

 "I don't know why Peter associates himself with that Rat Pack crowd.
 That dried up piece of spaghetti - Sinatra - but I do like his singing - he's the villain of the piece." - Lady Lawford